MikeCoderLZ/gfxl/README.md

 GFXL is an attempt to make a C++ friendly set of libraries that uses OpenGL and SDL under the hood to work with creating pretty pictures.
-While OpenGL and SDL already provide the raw functionality for that task, there are still a little clunky.
+While OpenGL and SDL already provide the raw functionality for that task, they are still a little clunky.
 They serve to smooth out the differences between systems, and OpenGL in particular is still very much concerned with nitpicky details that, while important, can distract from development